 C. Becoming Comfortable with Technology

 As learning in a COVID19 world shifts, every household potentially becomes a classroom.
-The world starts to utilise technology to support continuous learning, No matter the type of channel used (radio, TV, mobile, online platforms, etc.) parents will need to adapt.
+The world starts to utilise technology to support continuous learning.
+Whether it is radio, TV, mobile, or online platforms, parents will need to adapt.
 They will need to be creative to keep their children engaged.

 Learning is not a spectator sport

-The Internet is a vast and convenient electronic library of information – much can be learnt through a click of the mouse.
+The Internet is a vast and convenient electronic library of information – much is accessible through the click of a mouse.
 Parents will have to explore the different online teaching tools available.
 They should familiarise themselves with the new modes of learning that their child has access to.
 Doing so also allows parents to understand what their child is easily distracted by.

 The Elucidation Learning advantage

 At Elucidation Learning, our learners are like children of our own.
 We balance academic rigour with mentorship.
 Our educators model adaptability and resilience even as they combine high-tech and low-tech approaches to better deliver curriculum lessons tailored to meet the academic needs of your child.